syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/GridBagLayout.md

 In the code given below, the GridBagLayout constraints can be set for the controls along with the constraint values for Insets, WeightX, WeightY, Anchor, Fill, GridPostX, GridPostY, IPadX and IPadY.

-The value of the `GridBagContraints` can be specified on a Child component as the below.
+The value of the `GridBagConstraints` can be specified on a Child component as the below.

-**GridBagConstraints(int gridPosX, int gridPosY, int cellSpanX, int cellSpanY, double weightX, double weightY, AnchorTypes anchor, FillType fill, Insets insets, int ipadX, int ipadY, bool isEmpty)**
+**GridBagConstraints(int gridPosX, int gridPosY, int cellSpanX, int cellSpanY, double weightX, double weightY, AnchorTypes anchor, FillType fill, Insets insets, int IpadX, int IpadY, bool isEmpty)**

 {% tabs %}